awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_LOAD_COMMITS.md

 (12 rows)
 ```

-The fact that a record is written to the log file for this system table does not mean that the load committed successfully as part of its containing transaction\.
-To verify load commits, query the STL\_UTILITYTEXT table and look for the COMMIT record that corresponds with a COPY transaction\.
+The fact that a record is written to the log file for this system view does not mean that the load committed successfully as part of its containing transaction\.
+To verify load commits, query the STL\_UTILITYTEXT view and look for the COMMIT record that corresponds with a COPY transaction\.
 For example, this query joins STL\_LOAD\_COMMITS and STL\_QUERY based on a subquery against STL\_UTILITYTEXT:

 ```
 select l.query,rtrim(l.filename),q.xid